learnwithparam/website/content/about.md

 In 2019, I started teaching to local group in Tamilnadu through webinars.
 I have started passion for teaching code in tamil language.
 I am in progress to develop this site ([tamilcode.org](https://tamilcode.org)) to create more workshops, webinars and courses for cutting edge technologies in Tamil.

-[Learn with Param](https://learnwithparam.com) is another initiative, I am currently working on to teach coding through practical examples.
+[Learn with Param](/) is another initiative, I am currently working on to teach coding through practical examples.

 > P.S.
-Here are a few pages on this site that aren't included in the normal site navigation, but might interest you:
+Here are a few pages on this site that aren't included in the normal site navigation, but might interest you
 >
 > - [Tech I learn and teach](/tech)